Rohail1/nodejs-boilerplate/README.md

 Name the validator file should be same as the API file for which the validators are being created and they will automatically be imported in the API file through parameters.
 I have used <a href=https://github.com/hapijs/joi/blob/master/API.md>Joi</a> for validation.Its great validation library.

 ###Models
-Models folder contains mongoose models for your schemas.Add new model schemas and register/require them in Models/index.js for they can be loaded and exposed to entire app.
+Models folder contains mongoose models for your schemas.Add new model schemas and register/require them in Models/index.js so they can be loaded and exposed to entire app.